efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 ## Final Project

-**Note: These queries will show only a limited number of rows for the sake of seeing the structure of the output.
-They are not the full result of the queries in terms of number of rows**
+**Note: These queries will show only a limited number of rows as output**

 Some of the types of inquiries and requests I recieved involve: